minvws/nl-kat-coordination/docs/source/user-interface/crisis-room.rst

 - **Dashboard:** Select the dashboard to which you want to add the dashboard item.
 - **Name:** Give the dashboard item a name.
 - **List sorting by:** This is how the table in the dashboard item will be sorted.
-- **Number of objects in list:** Choose how many objects you wish to show in the dashboard item.
+- **Number of rows in list:** Choose how many objects/findings you wish to show in the dashboard item.
 - **Dashboard item size:** A dashboard item can be full or half width.
 Two half width items will be displayed next to each other.
 - **Show table columns:** Select at least one column you want to show in the dashboard item.